-Figure 4 Indication of the relative asset risk for all of TransGrid's lines
+Figure 8 Indication of the relative risk of all of TransGrid's lines

-TransGrid has calculated the total risk cost if nothing is done to address the asset condition issues on Line 8 to be approximately \$1.3 million per year, which is predominantly made up of a bushfire risk.6
+TransGrid has calculated the total risk cost if nothing is done to address the asset condition issues on Line 25 & 26 to be approximately \$1.3 million per year, which is predominantly made up of a bushfire risk.5

 If nothing is actively done to resolve these risks, the condition of the line is expected to continue to deteriorate and the number of defects will likely grow over time as the line ages.
-This will increase the probability of asset failure and results in the aforementioned expected cost of \$1.3 million, increasing over time.
+This will increase the probability of asset failure and results in this expected cost of \$1.3 million increasing over time.

-While noting this escalating risk going forward, TransGrid has simply modelled a constant \$1.3 million of risk cost for each subsequent future years.
-This effectively assumes that the failure rates, and consequent costs associated bushfires to be constant going forward.
-This approach is considered extreme and unrealistic by TransGrid (in reality, failure rates and expected costs would increase going forward if nothing is done, as the assets further deteriorate) but has been adopted as a proportionate approach for this RIT-T (in particular, estimating escalating failure rates to a higher degree of detail will not change the outcome of the RIT-T in terms of the identified preferred option).
+While noting this escalating risk going forward, TransGrid has simply modelled a constant \$1.3 million of risk each year going forward.
+This effectively assumes that the failure rates, and consequent costs associated bushfires, has been assumed to be constant going forward.
+This approach is considered to give a lower bound of the risk cost (as, in reality, failure rates and expected costs would increase going forward if nothing is done as the assets further deteriorate) but has been adopted as a proportionate approach for this RIT-T (in particular, estimating escalating failure rates to a higher degree of detail will not change the outcome of the RIT-T in terms of the identified preferred option).

-In addition, the economic assessment shown in this PSCR demonstrates that there are strong net market benefits from refurbishing the line under this conservative assumption, even under the 25 per cent lower avoided cost of bushfires assumptions (as shown in section 7 below).
-In fact, the assessment in section 7 below shows that the assumed bushfire risks would need to be approximately 18 per cent lower than the central estimates to result in no net market benefits from refurbishing the line.
+In addition, the economic assessment shown in this PSCR demonstrates that there are strong net market benefits from refurbishing the line under this conservative assumption, even under 30 per lower avoided cost of bushfires assumptions (as shown in section 7).
+In fact, the assessment in section 7 shows that the assumed bushfire risks would need to be approximately 41 per cent lower than the central estimates to result in no net market benefits from refurbishing the line.
+TransGrid considers it extremely unlikely that the central estimate of bushfire risk would fall outside this sensitivity.

-6 This determination of per annum risk cost is based on TransGrid's Network Asset Risk Assessment Methodology and incorporates variables such as likelihood of failure/exposure, various types of consequence costs and corresponding likelihood of occurrence.
+5 This determination of per annum risk cost is based on TransGrid's Network Asset Risk Assessment Methodology and incorporates variables such as likelihood of failure/exposure, various types of consequence costs and corresponding likelihood of occurrence.